projectcalico/calico/master/security/high-connection-workloads.md

 ### Value

-When extreme high-connection workloads exceed the number of connections that Linux conntrack can track, connections can be rejected or dropped.
+When the number of connections on a node exceeds the number of connections that Linux conntrack can track, connections can be rejected or dropped.
 Calico network policy can be used to selectively bypass Linux conntrack for traffic to/from these types of workloads.

 ### Features